-This interactive interview is designed to get your information and create a worksheet based on these guidelines.
+- This interactive interview is aimed to get your info and create a worksheet based on these rules.

-You will need to have information ready for the interactive interview if you want to complete the interview without interruption.
+- You will need to have facts ready for the interactive interview if you want to complete the interview without pause.

-A link to the interactive interview for use where the combined income of both parents is less than $50,000 is at the end of this page.
+► A link is provided at the end of the page to the interview.
+The interview is for cases where the joint income of both parents is less than $50,000.

-What information will I need to complete the Child Support Worksheet?
+What will I need to complete the Child Support Worksheet?

 During this interview you will need to know:

-You will also need to know what the custody arrangement is between the parents.
+You will also need to know what the care plan is between the parents.
 You will be asked the amount of time that each parent spends with the child.
-This may require you to calculate the percent of time the child/ren are with each parent.
-You can do this in the following manner.

 - Start with 168 hours during each week.
-This is because the school or day care hours are not considered.
+This is because the school or day care hours are not taken into account.

 - Subtract the hours in school or day care.